Antonio-Jefferson/QuickSnack/README.md

 The QuickSnack mobile site will offer the following features:

-- Dish Choice: Customers will be able to select from a variety of dishes available on the DrivenEats menu.
+- Dish Choice: Customers will be able to select from a variety of dishes available on the QuickSnack menu.
 Each dish will have a description and a picture to help you choose.

 - Choice of Drink: It will be possible to select a drink to accompany the chosen dish.
 The drinks menu will include soft drinks, juices, water and other options.